Airport Link, Sydney: Station access fees

-From opening, all stations on the line charged a Station Access Fee to use the line, as well as the standard fare.
+From opening, all stations on the line charged a station access fee to use the line, as well as the standard fare.
 In March 2011, it was announced that the NSW Government would cover the cost of the station access fee at Green Square and Mascot stations, meaning that passengers no longer need to pay a surcharge to access these stations.
-To compensate Airport Link Company, the Government pays the company a "shadow" station usage fee at a fixed contracted rate of approximately A$2.08 per entry and exit of these stations.
+To compensate the Airport Link Company, the Government pays the company a "shadow" station usage fee at a fixed contracted rate of approximately A$2.08 per entry and exit of these stations.

 Following the removal of the access fee, patronage at Green Square and Mascot increased by 70 percent between March and June 2011 as a result of the reduced fares.
-A fee remains in place for the Domestic and International Airport stations, which has been criticised.
-Workers at the airport do not receive a discount on the station access fee, merely a $21 weekly cap in the additional Station Access Fee.
+A fee remains in place for the Domestic and International Airport stations.
+Workers at the airport do not receive a discount on the station access fee, rather, their fares are capped at $21.

-By the late 2010s, Green Square and Mascot stations were experiencing overcrowding at peak times due to significant increases in patronage.
-At Mascot station, passenger numbers increased by 117% between 2015 and 2019, and the station is now being expanded to deal with the increased demand.
+By 2018, Green Square and Mascot stations were experiencing overcrowding at peak times due to significant increases in patronage.
+At Mascot station, passenger numbers increased by 117% between 2015 and 2019, and the station was expanded in 2023 to deal with the increased demand.

+The 30-year public–private partnership will end on 20 May 2030, at which point the infrastructure will belong to the NSW Government.

 Criticism

 From the beginning, a major criticism of the line was that it is not served by dedicated rolling stock.
-Customers entering the Sydney Airport Line at Domestic and International must compete for space with commuters from the East Hills line, and find that the trains have no special provision for their luggage.
+Customers entering the Sydney Airport Line at Domestic and International must compete for space with commuters from the East Hills line particularly in the morning peak citybound, and find that the trains have no special provision for their luggage.
 Services are provided by Sydney Trains's K, M, A and B set fleets.

 This contrasts with Brisbane's AirTrain line which is primarily serviced by Queensland Rail's IMU and NGR fleets, both of which make provision for luggage carrying passengers, as well as offering additional passenger comforts such as high backed seats, free Wi-Fi and toilets.
 Furthermore, the Brisbane line terminates at the airport, bypassing most suburban stations, meaning customers travelling on the AirTrain are not mixed with suburban commuters.
 While Perth's airport link also shares some of the same issues as Sydney, users of the line are not charged an additional fee to alight at either of the stations servicing Perth's airport.

 Although often perceived as all revenue going to the Airport Link Company, under the revenue sharing agreement, 85 percent of revenues raised by the access fee since August 2014 goes to the NSW Government.
 From 2015 to 2018, the NSW Government received $197.6 million in total net revenue from the station access fee.